mikesmallhelp/wacat/README.md

 for every page.

-If the AI detects an error, wacat logs a message like:
+If the AI detects an error, wacat logs a message like this (see the error message above):

 ```
 The AI detected that current page contains error, the page contents are: Test page An unexpected error occurred!
 Please try again after some time.